crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

-- Improved the validation logic for ``CREATE TABLE`` statements to prevent users from creating tables that cannot be used due to an invalid schema definition.
+- Improved the validation logic for ``CREATE TABLE`` and ``ALTER TABLE`` statements to prevent users from creating tables that cannot be used due to an invalid schema definition.

 - Changed the ``DROP TABLE`` logic to allow super users to drop tables with a corrupted schema.